 Katara:(his love interest, keep in mind) No, way!
 I'm sure he only did it so he could capture you himself!

 Sokka: Yeah, face it, Aang — you're nothing but a big prize to him.

 The picture features Aang trying to take some of Zuko's flame because his went out, and getting way too close to him in order to do so.

 Zuko says that Aang gives him a purpose in life and even makes his firebending more powerful.
 His "inner fire," as he says.
 Wow.

 In the Season 2 premier, Aang's struggling with whether or not it's a good idea to try to defeat the Fire Lord by using the Avatar State and having nightmares about how much the power scares him.
 It's not until right after he has a nightmare about attacking Zuko while in the Avatar State, however, that he decides it's too dangerous and wants to stop messing with it.

-Notably, it started out as Ho Yay, with Jet inviting a boy he knew nothing about to come "liberate" some food for the rest of the refugees, later inviting him to join his group... right up until Jet became convinced Zuko and his uncle were firebenders.
+Jet and Zuko have their own amount of Foe Yay.
+It started out as Ho Yay, with Jet inviting a boy he knew nothing about to come "liberate" some food for the rest of the refugees, later inviting him to join his group... right up until Jet became convinced Zuko and his uncle were firebenders.
 Then it devolved into what could be easily interpreted as Stalker with a Crush behavior.
-(Interestingly, during Jets full blown meltdown under Lake Logai, one of the many things he thinks about while coming out of it is Zuko.)
+Interestingly, during Jet's full blown meltdown under Lake Logai, one of the many things he thinks about while coming out of it is Zuko.

 Waterbender + Earthbender = only a matter of time before they got to mudwrestling each other ("The Runaway").